-According to the Centers for Disease Control, the top causes of traumatic brain injury are falls, assaults and car accidents.
+Each year, 1.5 million people suffer a TBI in the United States.
+According to the Centers for Disease Control and Prevention (CDC), the top causes of TBIs are falls, assaults, and car accidents.
 Falls are especially serious for children and people 65 and older.
-Each year 1.5 million people suffer a traumatic brain injury in the United States.
-Traumatic brain injuries fall into these categories:

-- Open injury – The brain has been penetrated, usually by a bullet or other instrument.
+- Open head injury: This type of brain injury occurs when the brain has been penetrated, usually by a bullet or a violent blow from another instrument.

-- Closed injury – The skull is not penetrated but the brain is injured, generally from a fall or car accident.
+- Closed head injury: When a close brain injury occurs, the skull is not penetrated, but the brain is injured.
+These injuries generally result from a fall or car accident.

-- Hypoxia – Lack of oxygen, often from a heart attack or stroke, but also can take place during a water accident.
+- Hypoxia: Hypoxia, or lack of oxygen, often from a heart attack or stroke, can also result in brain damage.